mdn/browser-compat-data/compat-data-schema.md

 * `obsolete`: a `"boolean"` value that indicates if the functionality is only kept for compatibility purpose and shouldn't be used anymore.
 It may be removed from the Web platform in the future.

+### Localization
+We are planning localize some of this data (e.g. notes, descriptions).
+At this point we haven't decided how and when we are going to do that.
+See [issue 114](https://github.com/mdn/browser-compat-data/issues/114) for more information.